-Mount Gassan, the oldest mountain of the Dewa Sanzan, the highest of the three mountains, has been the core of the Dewa Sanzan's mountain worshipping practices since the beginning.
-Even though many people think of Mt.
-Haguro when talking about the Dewa Sanzan, the oldest mention of the Dewa Sanzan in historical writings talks about a "Gassan Shrine," built between 712 and 773, proof it was worshipped before the two other mountains in time.
+Mount Gassan, the oldest and tallest mountain of the Dewa Sanzan, has always been the core of the Dewa Sanzan's mountain worshipping practices.
+Many people automatically think of Mt.
+Haguro when referencing the Dewa Sanzan; however, the oldest mention of the Dewa Sanzan in historical writings talks about a "Gassan Shrine.”
+Built between 712 and 773, this is proof that Mount Gassan was worshipped long before the two other mountains.

 The Shinto deity worshipped on Mt.
 Gassan is Tsukiyomi 月読命, the incarnation of the moon.

 The founding god of Japan, Izanagi, was married, but his wife died giving birth to the Fire god.
 When Izanagi visited his beloved wife in the afterworld, his soul became stained by the impure view of his wife's rotten corpse.
 To cleanse his sins away, he bathed in holy water.
 Upon cleaning his left eye, the Sun Goddess, Amaterasu, was born; when he cleaned his right eye, the Moon God, Tsukiyomi was born.
 Tsukiyomi was ordered to reign over the world of the night—and the world of the Dead.